-She practices from Bond Street in Mayfair, W1 and Clapham South but also does home visits across London.
+She practices from London Bridge, SE1, Wimpole St, W1, and Clapham South but also does home visits across London.

 Originally from South of France, brought up amongst a highly medically trained family she grew up being fascinated by the health of the human body and its way of functioning.

 After two years of medical studies in Montpellier, she chose to study osteopathy for its strong holistic philosophy and went to London due to the high quality of qualification and her desire to live abroad.

 Being invested and passionate about health and alternative medicine, in addition to her Master in Osteopathy she carried out additional training such as: